 Versailles Tickets & Reservations Explained

-Online Booking: The easiest way to secure tickets is by booking them online through the Palace of Versailles’ official website.
+Online Direct Booking: The easiest way to secure tickets is by booking them online through the Palace of Versailles’ official website.
 You can select a date and time of visit, choose from various ticket options, and make payments in advance.
+However, these tickets are non-refundable.

 Tour Companies: Many tour companies in Paris offer guided day trips to Versailles, which typically include transportation, admission to the palace and gardens, and sometimes guided tours.
-Booking a tour through a reputable company can simplify the process and provide additional insights during your day trip.
+Or, you can choose a tour like this one that doesn’t include the transportation from Paris, and you meet your guide at the front entrance.
+Either way, booking a tour can make visiting Versailles a more unique experience as you learn from a local!

 Ticket Offices: Tickets can also be purchased in person at the ticket offices located at the entrance of the Palace of Versailles.
 However, be prepared for potentially long lines, especially during peak tourist seasons.
-This option is not recommended.
+I do not recommended this option!

 Paris Museum Pass: If you have a Paris Museum Pass, admission to the Palace of Versailles may be included, depending on the type of pass you have.
 Check the terms and conditions of your pass to see if Versailles is included and if reservations are required!